devharshthakur/portfolio/README.md

 - **BlockPredict**: ML-based prediction simulation using Blockchain.
 - **Orrbit**: A web-based PDF compression tool with client-side processing.

+### 📦 Open Source NPM Packages

+I've created and published several npm packages that are featured in the packages section:

+- **ht-create-tsapp**: A CLI tool for creating TypeScript projects with pre-defined structure.
+- **trycatch-lib**: A zero-dependency TypeScript utility for tuple-based error handling.

 ## 🛠️ Tech Stack

 | Technology | Purpose |